AnoukSmet/Naturazy/README.md

 * As a user, I want to be able to reach out to the property via the website.
 * As a user, I want to see what other people think about the property via testimonials and guest reviews.
 * As a user, I want to find easily where the property is located and if I can easily park my car.
+* As a user, it is important to me that the website is easy and simple to use.
+* As a user, I want the websit to work well on tablets.
+* As a user, I want the website to be intuitive as they will increase the chance of my booking there
+* As a user, I want to find the contact details quickly, otherwise I will be tempted to book somewhere else.

 1. As a user I want that the website of a potential b&b to speak to my emotions right away.
 I need to have the feeling that I don't want to miss out on the amazing experience.